ihmeuw/vivarium_public_health/docs/source/concepts/mslt/input_data.rst

    For each of the tables described below, we identify the name under which it should be stored in a data artifact.

+   We will see how to use data artifacts in the :ref:`MSLT tutorials <mslt_tutorials>`.

 Core MSLT
 ---------